jurihock/sdft/README.md

 - Compared to the equivalent STFT implementation, the SDFT magnitude differs exactly by a factor of 2.
 - Which could easily be corrected in the case of an absolute magnitude estimate or just ignored otherwise.

-- The both outer SDFT bins "DC" and "Nyquist" are set to zero by default.
+- The outer SDFT bins "DC" and "Nyquist" are set to zero by default.
 - Hopefully this shouldn't be a huge deal for a causal audio signal.

 ## References